jh83/jh83.github.io/_posts/2021-05-25-axis-thingsboard-peoplecounting-part4.markdown

 The dashboards will be as:

-* One which is a simple real time STOP/GO dashboard which can be shown on a display in the office/floor/store it self.
+* One which is a simple real time STOP/GO dashboard which can be shown on a display in the office/floor/store itself.
 * One which will provide more information and statistics which is intended to be used by other types of personnel like those who are planning staffing for a store or those who are planing and maintaining office spaces.

 ### GO/STOP dashboard